UKHomeOffice-attic/right-to-rent-check/apps/right-to-rent-check/views/content/privacy-policy.md

+# Privacy Policy

 This privacy policy relates to the Home Office right to rent service for landlords and agents.

 ## Information we ask for

 When you use this service we'll ask you for your:

 * full name
 * contact details, including phone number, postal address and email address
 * rental property address
 * rental company name (if applicable)

 We will also ask for information about your tenant including:

 * name
 * date of birth
 * country of nationality
 * details of documents relating to immigration status, such as passport or biometric residence permit (optional)

 This information will be securely held in line with our [cookie policy](./cookies) so that you can progress through and complete your application.
 Your information will be stored by the government for future reference.